Latest version of MusEdit: Version 3.90.2 for Win 95/98/ME/NT/2K/XP (March, 2005)

 - cut in middle of line group cuts text lines at word boundaries

-- lines inserted within group or created by translation are made part of the group
+- lines inserted within group or created by translation

-- whole rests can be put anywhere in a measure, will be treated as though at very start of the measure
+- whole rests can be put anywhere in a measure, will be treated

 - wrapping much improved, wraps lyrics, chords, rhythm correctly